nununo/pyVela2017/README.md

 * Spawns an `arecord` process with command line arguments per the configuration.
 * Tracks the process:
-  * If it ever stops respawns it, unless configured not to.
+  * If it ever stops re-spawns it, unless configured not to.
   * Processes its STDERR, parsing each line matching an "audio input level reading".
   * Calls `wiring.audio` with each reading.